Pumpapa/minimalmagic/content/SE/Data.md

 Calculation is straightforward.

-* In *multiplication* the mantissa's are multiplied while the exponents are added.
+* In *multiplication*, the mantissas are multiplied while the exponents are added.
 2e2 x 3e-3 = 6e-1
-* In *addition*, the exponent should first be made the same and then the mantissa's can be added: 1.2e4 + 2.2e2 =
+* In *addition*, the exponent should first be made the same and then the mantissas can be added: 1.2e4 + 2.2e2 =
     * 120e2 + 2.2e2 = 122.2e2 or
     * 1.2e4 + 0.022e4 = 1.222e4 or indeed
     * 12e3 + .22e3 = 12.22e3